 Preparing for Chinese New Year

 One of the most important preparations for Chinese New Year is preparing the home by ensuring it is bright and spotless for the year ahead.
 The festival is seen as a time when good luck enters the home and by cleaning it beforehand you are getting rid of any ill-fortune that surrounds you.

 After this is done all brooms are stored safely away so that no luck can be accidentally swept out of the door.
 Paper decorations are then hung and some homeowners even add a fresh layer of red paint to their door and window frames.
 After all that hard work, on the eve of the new year families sit down to a Reunion Dinner, which is the equivalent of Christmas Dinner in the west.

 Chinese New Year celebrations

 Chinese New Year is the most important holiday on the calendar and is also known as the Spring Festival.
 It’s not just celebrated in China either, but also in Malaysia, Indonesia, Singapore, Thailand, Taiwan, Hong Kong and probably near you too, as Chinatowns across the globe often get involved.
 Letting off fireworks and firecrackers is a popular custom and the day is spent sharing greetings and blessing with neighbours.
 The noise from the fireworks and firecrackers also helps to scare the evil spirits away whilst the good luck settles in.
 Cleaning and sweeping are forbidden on this day or else the good fortune will be swept away.

 Chinese New Year lasts several days and each day has its own traditions.
 For example, the second day would traditionally be when married daughters would visit their parents and siblings.
-There are plenty more exciting events that take place in China after the New Year such as the Lantern Festival in February!
+There are also plenty more exciting events that take place in China such as the Lantern Festival.

-We would like to wish everyone a Happy Chinese New Year and we hope this year is filled with good fortune for you all!
+We would like to wish everyone a Happy Lunar New Year and we hope this year is filled with good fortune for you all!